savajava/savajava.github.io/README.md

 <hr/>

-### For Web Search - Use Case Guide
+## For Web Search - Use Case Guide

 ![image](https://user-images.githubusercontent.com/108166534/179158108-f56e6142-777d-4438-91e5-b6dad8969630.png)
 ![image](https://user-images.githubusercontent.com/108166534/179158846-4da7d77d-4315-4dd9-9d12-bcdae3e92314.png)
-Figure 2.1 & 2.2 - Choose 'Back to Web Search' tab if you are in Developer mode, or if you are in Web Search mode, just select 'Stock Exchange', and type the target stock name or stock quote depending on your convenience (eg: both searching AAPL or Apple Inc or Apple are acceptable since web search is equipped with Advanced Dynamic Search algorithm to cater for better user experience), lastly click 'Search' or press <kbd>Enter</kbd>.
+Figure 2.1 & 2.2 - Click <kbd>Back to Web Search</kbd> if you are in Developer mode, or if you are in Web Search mode, just select 'Stock Exchange', and type the target stock name or stock quote depending on your convenience (eg: both searching AAPL or Apple Inc or Apple are acceptable since web search is equipped with Advanced Dynamic Search algorithm to cater for better user experience), lastly click <kbd>Search</kbd> or press <kbd>Enter</kbd>.

 #### Sample for Dividend Stock Output
 ![image](https://user-images.githubusercontent.com/108166534/179158819-a9530e74-cf69-4fc6-9698-24e781ed3184.png)